rodneyshupe/Cookbook/Recipes/Entrees/Beef/PanSearedThickCutStripSteaks.rst

 Notes
 -----

 - Rib-eye or filet mignon of similar thickness can be substituted for strip steaks.
-If using filet mignon, buying a 2 pound center-cut tenderloin roast and portioning it into four 8 ounce steaks yourself will produce more consistent results.
+If using filet mignon, buying a 2 pound centre-cut tenderloin roast and portioning it into four 8 ounce steaks yourself will produce more consistent results.
 If using filet mignon, increase the oven time by about 5 minutes.
 - When cooking lean strip steaks (without an external fat cap) or filet mignon, add an extra tablespoon of oil to the pan.
 - If desired, serve with a pan sauce, relish, or butter; see related recipes.